ethcluj/conf-app/deploy/README.md

 Database backups are created automatically during deployment and recovery operations.

-Backups are stored in the `/opt/conf-app/backups` directory with timestamps in the filename format `db_backup_YYYYMMDD_HHMMSS.sql`.
+Backups are stored in the `/opt/conf-app/backups` directory with timestamps in the filename format `postgres_backup_YYYYMMDD_HHMMSS.sql`.

 **Important**: Database backups are not automatically deleted and should be managed manually to prevent disk space issues.
 Consider implementing a rotation policy or periodically removing old backups that are no longer needed.